k499743847/learngit/readme.txt

-git is a disattribute version control system git is a good one
+git is a disattribute version control system git is a good on git status 4